How is Zeffy free?

 The Statement of Financial Position

-The Statement of Financial Position acts as a nonprofit’s balance sheet.
+The Statement of Financial Position acts as a balance sheet in nonprofit accounting.
 In it, you list all assets (donations) and liabilities (expenses) and arrive at your net assets.

 The Statement of Activities

-A nonprofit's Statement of Activities is like a for-profit income statement.
+A nonprofit's Statement of Activities is like a for-profit income statement in nonprofit accounting.
 You'll list revenue and expenses accrued over the year and create alignment with any restricted funds.

 The outcome is a clear view of how donations are being used to share with an accountant, board members, or other stakeholders.
-It’s common practice to review the Statement of Activities monthly, quarterly, and annually.
+Reviewing the Statement of Activities monthly, quarterly, and annually is standard practice.

 The Statement of Functional Expenses

 The Statement of Functional Expenses examines any funds spent and how.
-To align with Form 990, you'll categorize expenses as program, administrative, and fundraising (more on that in the next section).
+To align with Form 990, you'll categorize expenses as program, administrative, and fundraising during your nonprofit accounting process (more on that in the next section).

 The Statement of Cash Flows

-The Statement of Cash Flows focuses on how money comes into and out of your nonprofit.
+The Statement of Cash Flows focuses on how money comes in and out in nonprofit accounting.
 Like the Statement of Functional Expenses, you’ll divide cash flow into three main categories: operating, financing, and investing.

 This document showcases how fundraising and grants support you and how you use those funds.